yusufElnady/Attiny-Music-Box/README.md

 This project does the same, but with **electronics!**

 Till now, the PCB consists of an ATTiny26L and a passive buzzer, but that was due to the tight deadline back then, but now it's time to spice it up.
-The songs till nw are:
+The songs added till now are:
 - Fur Elise (disabled)
 - Happy Birthday